Are Video Games Bad For You?

 More games are online and have multiplayer features than ever before.
 With the increase in internet speed and the number of people connected around the world, games are striving to build strong online communities.
 The benefits to developers range from near limitless replayability to giving the players incentive to spend money on cosmetic items.
 Unfortunately, they come with a downside as well.
 It’s impossible to ensure that all of the communication between as players is friendly.

 Cyber-bullying is becoming a huge problem across society.
 As we become more connected online we also have the ability to communicate with people behind the veil of an avatar and with no way of the other person being able to respond other than through voice and text.
-While the majority of gamers are nice and helpful there will always be a vocal minority that will intentionally ruin peoples day.
+While the majority of gamers are nice and helpful there will always be a vocal minority that will intentionally ruin people

 Whilst most people can accept it for what it is or just mute the players, it does mean that players will inevitably come across a toxic player that can ruin an otherwise fun session.
 We also have to be incredibly careful with people who are more vulnerable to abuse such as children and those susceptible to mental issues.
 Prolonged bullying can have profound effects on people’s mental health and people that may be used games as an escape from bullying in the real world can be left with nowhere to turn.